- Coaching & Mentoring

 No, coaching is not a form of therapy.
 The word "therapy" implies a need for healing.
 Coaching is not about healing, but about building on the health that is already present.
 While therapy spends a great deal of time delving into the past, coaching is heavily oriented toward the future.
 Starting with the "here and now," it looks at where you want to go and helps you pull together the resources to get there.

 Coaching follows a variety of patterns.
 Some coaching is face to face.
-Other coaching is by phone and email.
+Other coaching is by phone, video conference, or email.
 Many coaching relationships are a balance of both.
 Whatever the format, successful coaching calls for extended conversation (typically for 30 to 90 minutes), usually at least twice a month and often weekly.

 Should you want more intensive coaching, two and three hour sessions can be arranged.
 We can also provide half-day or full-day " shadowings" in which we are with you as an observer in all your interactions.
 This allows us to make job-specific recommendations on ways to improve your communication, management, and work habits.